fyrkov/refcards/AWS/ASG.md

 #### Launch templates vs Launch configuration
 LC is legacy.
 Must be re-created every time config changes.

+:exclamation: you can't modify a launch configuration after you've created it.

 LT is newer.
 Can have multiple versions.\
 Have parameters subsets for re-use and inheritance.\
 Provision both on-demand and Spot instances.